OperationSpark/magic-8-ball/README.md

 * Programming a command-line app.
 * The structure of a typical app.
-* Built-in and 3rd party API.
+* Leveraging the power of built-in and 3rd party API (DRY)
 * Loading external data.
 * Variable declaration and initialization.
 * Function declaration and invocation, passing arguments to functions.